 Located 7.5km South-East of Parikia, this clean sandy beach can be accessed by car or public bus and has a selection of tavernas/beach bars with a cheaper mini market a 10minute walk away.

 If you prefer your beaches to be quieter and less crowded, just walk to the far end, away from the club and bars or visit outside of the peak Summer season when you’ll have the place almost to yourself.

 2. Kolymbithres Beach

 One of the most beautiful beaches on the island, Kolymbithres benefits from an extra dose of Mother Nature with its incredible granite rock sculptures scattered along the seashore.
-Located in the Western part of Naoussa Bay, you can get to this beautiful beach by car, public bus, or by boat from Naoussa harbour.
+Located in the Western part of Naoussa Bay, you can get to this beautiful beach by car, public bus, or by boat from Naoussa harbor.

 If visiting purely to enjoy Mother Nature at her best, try to avoid July-August when it becomes crowded though if you arrive early/late enough it is possible to snag some privacy away from the hustle and bustle of the sun loungers in one of the small sandy coves.

 A great place for snorkeling, you can also enjoy kayaking, waterskiing, and other water sports and there is a selection of bars/restaurants that line the beach road for when you get thirsty.

 This beautiful rocky bay with shallow green/blue waters where the yachts moor up and a monastery built on the clifftop overhead is located on the headland West of Naoussa so is usually protected from the wind.

 An organized beach with sun loungers, taverna, water sports, and beach parties it gets crowded in the height of Summer with an annual festival taking place each June-September with moonlit concerts, an outdoor cinema, and art exhibitions held in the park right next to the beach.